dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 [!code-csharp[](razor-pages-start/sample/RazorPagesMovie/Models/MovieDateRatingDA.cs?highlight=2,6&name=snippet2)]

-The `DataType` attributes only provide hints for the view engine to format the data (and supplies attributes such as `<a>` for URL's and `<a href="mailto:EmailAddress.com">` for email).
+The `DataType` attributes provide:

+* Hints for the view engine to format the data.
+* Supplies attributes such as `<a>` for URL's and `<a href="mailto:EmailAddress.com">` for email.

 Use the `RegularExpression` attribute to validate the format of the data.
 The `DataType` attribute is used to specify a data type that's more specific than the database intrinsic type. `DataType` attributes are not validation attributes.
 In the sample application, only the date is displayed, without time.

 The `DataType` Enumeration provides for many data types, such as Date, Time, PhoneNumber, Currency, EmailAddress, and more.

+The `DataType` attributes:

-The `DataType` attribute can also enable the application to automatically provide type-specific features.
+* Can enable the application to automatically provide type-specific features.
 For example, a `mailto:` link can be created for `DataType.EmailAddress`.
-A date selector can be provided for `DataType.Date` in browsers that support HTML5.
-The `DataType` attributes emit HTML 5 `data-` (pronounced data dash) attributes that HTML 5 browsers consume.
-The `DataType` attributes do **not** provide any validation.
+* Can provide a date selector `DataType.Date` in browsers that support HTML5.
+* Emit HTML 5 `data-` (pronounced data dash) attributes that HTML 5 browsers consume.
+* Do **not** provide any validation.

 `DataType.Date` doesn't specify the format of the date that's displayed.
 By default, the data field is displayed according to the default formats based on the server's `CultureInfo`.